laszlocph/gimlet-documentation/src/pages/blog/error-handling-in-helm-controller-how-to-solve-the-infamous-upgrade-retries-exhausted-error.md

 title: Error handling in Helm Controller, and how to solve the infamous “Upgrade retries exhausted” error
 date: "2023-05-12"
 image: annoyed-cat.png
-description: "Helm and Flux are two popular tools in the Kubernetes ecosystem to manage deployments, upgrades, and rollbacks.
-However, sometimes you encounter the `Upgrade retries exhausted` error when using these tools.

-This article provides a detailed analysis of how Flux's Helm Controller handles failure, its implications, errorstates and potential resolutions."
+description: "A detailed analysis of how Flux's Helm Controller handles failure, its implications, errorstates and potential resolutions."
 author: Youcef Guichi
 authorAvatar: /youcef.jpg
 coAuthor: Laszlo Fogas